 Let’s say that you’re meeting up with a friend, and you’re late by a few minutes.
 It’s a one-time thing, you’ve never been late before.
 This is the perfect time to thank them for their patience.
 As long as you know you’ll never repeat this mistake and estimate your travel time to your meeting point better in the future, you’ll never have to apologize for being late.

 However, let’s say you’re constantly late or you’re late by an hour.
 It no longer makes a difference for you to say sorry or say thank you because you’re still arriving late.

 Apologizing is pointless when you do nothing to rectify the situation.
 Instead, you’re simply taking advantage of that person’s patience.
 And even a patient person has their limits.
 So learn to be on time.

 Or, if you’re in a business setting, there comes a point where you really have to apologize and say sorry.
 For example, if there is a delay in shipping out orders, it may be smarter to apologize for the inconvenience in case they decide to cancel their order, leaving you at a loss.

 Getting Rid of Negativity

 However, there comes a point when you may take advantage of a person’s patience.
-Once this happens, thanking them for their patience no longer adds any value as they may slowly begin to see that your apologies, regardless of what you say, means nothing as you don’t intend to change.
+Once this happens, thanking them for their patience no longer adds any value.
+They may slowly begin to see that your apologies, regardless of what you say, means nothing if you don’t intend to change.